p3t33/networking/README.md

 at ./server_output.txt

 ### Compilers and operating systems
+* Development was done on ubuntu 18.04 LTS OS.
-code was compiled with GNU g++ using std=c++11.
-It was tested on ubuntu 18.04 LTS. code was tested for memory leaks via valgrind 3.13.0
+* Source code was compiled with GNU g++ (v7.4), std=11.
+* Tested for memory leaks using Valgrind v3.13.0

 ### Authors